 It’s important to know that your dog’s sense of smell is between 10,000 and 100,000 times stronger than yours.
-This means that although you can’t smell the beef flavoring inside that thick plastic pill bottle, chances are your dog can, and if your dog can smell it there’s a pretty good possibility she’ll try to eat it.
+This means that although you can’t smell the beef flavoring inside that thick plastic pill bottle, chances are your dog can, and if your pup can smell it there’s a pretty good possibility they’ll try to eat it.
 Judging by the graveyard of chew toys in your backyard, it goes without saying that the plastic bottle and even the cap that gives you trouble doesn’t stand a chance of keeping your dog away from those lamb-flavored goodies.
-Assuming your dog gets into the bottle, there won’t just be one missing; they’re all going in her tummy.
-Depending on what medicine your dog has eaten, she could become very ill or die.
+Assuming your dog gets into the bottle, there won’t just be one missing; they’re all going in their tummy.
+Depending on what medicine your dog has eaten, they could become very ill or die.
 That is the greatest danger of flavored medicine for dogs.

 #2.
 You Could Be Out a Lot of Money

 If you get lucky and the medicine or supplement your dog eats doesn’t cause anything worse than an upset tummy, chances are this is going to be pretty expensive.
 You might have vet bills from trying to determine if the medicine is dangerous for your dog and, let’s face it, dog medicine and supplements aren’t free.
-You’d hate to have to buy it twice.
+You’d hate to have to buy the prescription twice.